MJ-03/2/README.md

  ```bash
 streamlit run main.py
 ```
 This will launch the Streamlit app locally.
-Open your web browser and navigate to the provided local address to explore MedPredict.
+Open your web browser and navigate to the provided local address to explore PregCare.